dbtoyaml – extract the schema of a PostgreSQL database in YAML format

 dbtoyaml [option...] dbname

 dbtoyaml is a utility for extracting the schema of a PostgreSQL database to a YAML formatted specification.
 By default, the specification is output as a single output stream, which can be redirected or explicitly sent to a file.
-As an alternative, the --directory option allows you to break down the specification into multiple files, one for each object (see Directory Tree Output).
+As an alternative, the --multiple-files option allows you to break down the specification into multiple files, one for each object (see Multiple File Output).

 Note that JSON is an official subset of YAML version 1.2, so the dbtoyaml output should also be compatible with JSON tools.

 The output format is as follows: